Pratyush-exe/antibullying-discord-bot/README.md

 ## How to use
 [Click here to add Bot to your server.](https://discord.com/api/oauth2/authorize?client_id=908627254387568670&permissions=8&scope=bot)

+The Bot is made to run 24/7 on any discord server using replit and uptimerobot.

 **If you find the bot offline, feel free to contact us at +91 9337070750**

 Give Administrator access and then it good to go.